 I have used Kottak Anthropology for a four fields Introduction to Anthropology.
-His textbook is usually dependable and includes contemporary references.
+His textbook has been dependable and includes contemporary references.
 He seems to have the most links to New York Times articles, especially to reporting by John Noble Wilford.
-I also like how Kottak emphasizes colonial and world systems perspectives, including more references to Eric Wolf than other textbooks (see also Eric Wolf, Europe and the People Without History – Geography, States, Empires).
+I also have liked how Kottak emphasizes colonial and world systems perspectives, including more references to Eric Wolf than other textbooks (see also Eric Wolf, Europe and the People Without History – Geography, States, Empires).

-The 14th Edition seems weaker than previous offerings.
+The 14th Edition seemed weaker than previous offerings.
 The Kottak line was set several editions ago, and the updates are to shuffle the chapters and insert pop culture references.
 It’s a tactic that shows wear, especially when findings change.
-In other arenas, Kottak Anthropology is trying to blaze the way with readable texts (see Doubling-Down on Culture), but this textbook seems rather unwieldy and with a tiny font.
+In other arenas, Kottak Anthropology was also trying to blaze the way with readable texts (see Doubling-Down on Culture), but this textbook seemed rather unwieldy and with a tiny font.

 Corresponds to Chapter 1, “What is Anthropology?”
 Kottak writes “culture is not itself biological, but it rests on certain features of human biology” (5).
 He then talks of the “biocultural” and how “cultural forces constantly mold human biology” (9).
 Later, Kottak again states “cultural habits, perceptions, and inventions mold ‘human nature’ in many directions” (28).
 Including human nature in quotation marks would lead to the idea Kottak could be taking a strong stance against.
 But Kottak Anthropology also approvingly cites Donald E. Brown on Human Universals, a move many anthropologists would find questionable (see Darwin in Mind–The End of Evolutionary Psychology for Anthropology).
 Kottak also approves of Geertz’s idea of culture as a “program” (27).
 Kottak’s discussion of genetics does not strive to complicate notions of genetic determinism.
 No discussion of maternal environment or infant development.